department-of-veterans-affairs/vets-website/src/applications/disability-benefits/view-payments/README.md

         empty_response if e.message.include?('No Data Found')
     end
 ```
-NOTE: The above will return an array of payments, it will not include any returned payments
+NOTE: The above will return an array of payments, but it will not include any returned payments, so
+when viewing the page at `/va-payment-history/payments`, you will only see the `Payments you received`.